-• As soon as the Safety Car arrives at the back of the grid, a 30 seconds board will be displayed at the front of the grid.
+• As soon as the last bike arrived to the grid or the Safety Car arrives at the back of the grid, a 30 seconds board will be displayed at the front of the grid.

 At this point the mechanics must immediately leave the grid by the quickest route.
 The 30 seconds may be reduced at the discretion of the Starter when the grid is cleared and it is considered safe.